-Øyvind Holmeide, OnTime Networks AS, Oslo, Norway oeyvind@ontimenet.com

-Markus Schmitz, OnTime Networks LLC, Texas, USA markus@ontimenet.com
+Øyvind Holmeide1, Markus Schmitzr2 1 OnTime Networks AS, Oslo, Norway, oeyvind@ontimenet.com 2 OnTime Networks LLC, Dallas, USA, markus@ontimenet.com

-Abstract
+Abstract:

 Time synchronization based on the Precision Time Protocol (PTP) according to the IEEE 1588 standard is a core building block for state-of-the-art high-performance Flight Test Instrumentation (FTI) systems.
-Two versions of the IEEE 1588 standard have been launched: version 1 according to IEEE 1588TM - 2002 and version 2 according to IEEE 1588TM - 2008.
-The FTI industry/community is using both versions of the standard and the IEEE 1588 standards defines several PTP profiles for various time synchronization usages in different industries.
+Two versions of the IEEE 1588 standard have been launched: PTP version 1 according to IEEE 1588[TM] - 2002 and PTP version 2 according to IEEE 1588[TM] - 2008.
+Now a new IEEE 1588[TM] working group has been established with the goal to launch a new revision of the IEEE 1588[TM] standard; i.e. PTP version 3.